-This distinctively marked relative of the tuna is a fairly common catch in Atlantic waters, though it is not as prized as the Striped Bass and Yellowfin Tuna, which are better for eating.
-The False Albacore feeds throughout the day and therefore grows fairly rapidly, reaching up to 3 feet and over 20 pounds.
+This distinctively marked relative of the tuna feeds throughout the day and therefore grows fairly rapidly, reaching up to 3 feet and over 20 pounds.
 Adults prey on squid, shrimp and other fish, such as mackerels, anchovies and menhaden.
-Easily recognized by the vivid wavy lines on their dorsal side, this migratory species often travels in schools and can be found in brackish or coastal water.
+Easily recognized by the vivid wavy lines on the dorsal side, this migratory species often travels in schools and can be found in brackish or coastal water.
 It is a fast and powerful gamefish, fairly common in Atlantic waters, though it is not as tasty as some of its relatives, such as the Yellowfin Tuna.

 For re-use of this image, please contact me directly at email@example.com.
 Please do not re-use without permission.